tensorflow/gnn/tensorflow_gnn/docs/guide/schema.md

 (the ground truth).
 You could imagine a collection of small graphs which we want to classify into one of a fixed number of categories.

-In the context of classifying nodes that are a part of a larger graph, the training examples are usually sampled subgraphs around a particular “seed” or “root” node.
-By convention the data preparation would make sure to place the seed node at the front of the node list so that we identify it.
-In this scenario, multiple convolutions propagate information from all the other nodes one or multiple times, across all the nodes, in parallel, and learning kernels along the way.
-We would then segment out the embedding of the seed node (the first node in the tensor of features) and feed it to a loss term for optimization and backpropagation.
+In the context of classifying nodes that are a part of a huge graph, the training examples are usually sampled subgraphs around particular "seed" or "root" nodes.
+By convention, the data preparation makes sure to place the root node as the first node of each input in its respective node set.
+In this scenario, multiple convolutions propagate information from all the other nodes one or more times across all the nodes in parallel, learning weights along the way.
+We can then read out the root node's state from the first node of its node set (see the [modeling guide](gnn_modeling.md) for details) and feed it into a prediction head.

-In this example, we have a heterogeneous graph, and we're assuming that a sampler will produce a single channel node per graph.
+In this example, we have a heterogeneous graph, and we assume that graph sampling will produce a single channel node per graph.
 All the other features will bubble up to that root node across the different sets of edges, aggregating through the intervening nodes, and this is where our model will insert a loss function and a prediction.